summary, praise, and ordering information

 Russell's logic has been universally criticized by modal logicians and relevance logicians for being too limited to accommodate their ideas.
 Their criticism has been supported by Russell scholars, who agree with Russell's critics that Russell rejects or avoids such ideas.

-Obviously, Russell does not expressly construct or even describe any modal logics.
+Obviously, Russell does not expressly state any modal logics.
 But Dejnožka finds texts in Russell which imply the axioms of S5.
 Dejnožka paraphrases these texts into the formal axioms of various formal modal logics one axiom at a time.
 Thus Dejnožka imputes seven implicit S5 logics to Russell: FG-MDL (full generality), FG-MDL* (truth in virtue of form), FG-MDL**implicit (synthetic a priori), MDL-C (Humean causal), MDL-E (epistemic), and MDL-D and MDL-D* (deontic or moral).

 Dejnožka shows that despite a brief initial phase of denial that any logical analysis of modality is possible, Russell expressly states a logical analysis of basic modal notions in at least eight works over a period of at least thirty-six years.
 Indeed, it is the same analysis Russell proposed but rejected in his seminal paper.
 He develops it from the ideas of Hugh MacColl, now widely recognized as the first formal modal logician.
 Russell's express idea is to use notions of quantificational logic to define and analyze away basic modal entities, much as he defines and analyzes away numbers.
 Modal notions are eliminated across the board.
 The individual and universal quantifiers are used to simulate the basic modal notions.
 Literally speaking, Russell banishes modality from logic, much as he banishes numbers from arithmetic.
 That is, for Russell modalities and numbers alike are logical fictions.
 Yet functionally speaking, Russell implicitly has an S5 modal logic based on a rich and sophisticated theory of modality, much as his logic can also function as an arithmetic.